-If anyone has ever told you to take turmeric for menstrual cramps - they were definitely on to something.
-Curcumin is the main active component in turmeric that has the ability to ease pain comparable to NSAIDS.
-Curcumin has also been studied for its anti-inflammatory and antioxidant properties, which can treat underlying factors of hormone imbalance.
-This is yet another example of food’s powerful ability to heal our bodies.
+If anyone has ever told you to take turmeric for menstrual cramps, they may have been onto something!
+Curcumin is the main active component in turmeric that has the ability to ease pain comparable to NSAIDS (bye-bye PMS!).
+One study showed curcumin supplementation significantly reduced the severity of PMS for the study participants after three menstrual cycles.
+This is just one example of curcumin's powerful anti-inflammatory effects.

-Not only is avocado delicious on toast, but it is also loaded with beta-sitosterol, a plant sterol that has a similar structure to cholesterol.
+Not only is avocado delicious on toasted bread, but it is also loaded with beta-sitosterol, a plant sterol that has a similar structure to cholesterol.
 However, plant sterols can actually help reduce cholesterol levels by regulating the amount of cholesterol that can be absorbed by the bloodstream.
 Beta-sitosterol also has been shown to have a role in managing the stress hormone, cortisol.
-When you’re stressed, cortisol is pumped throughout your body causing your blood pressure and heart rate to increase.
+When you’re stressed, cortisol is released throughout your body causing your blood pressure and heart rate to increase.
 This is your natural “fight or flight” response.
 Feeling stressed?
 Take some deep breaths and enjoy some avocado toast (on whole-grain bread of course!).

 5. Leafy Greens

-Green leafy vegetables are also abundant in folate, which produces dopamine.
-Dopamine is both a neurotransmitter and a hormone that is responsible for our experiencing happiness.
+Green leafy vegetables are also abundant in folate, which is essential in producing dopamine.
+Dopamine is both a neurotransmitter and a hormone that is responsible for feelings of happiness.
 Go greens!

 Hi!
 My name is Lina Abuhamdieh and I am a student at Georgia State University in the Coordinated Program for Dietetics.
 I have loved every minute of this program, and have especially enjoyed discovering new avenues in which I can work in once I graduate.
 My hope is to be a private practice dietitian and be able to provide clients with all things nutrition and fitness!
 I have also found a new passion in writing nutrition blogs, so I hope you enjoy!